lambdamikel/Talker-80/README.md

 ## Latest News

 - 3/30/2022: [Talker/80 with PocketTRS by John Dias!](https://youtu.be/__6tL8iR-zk) PocketTRS is a great Model III / 4 in your pocket!
 And it has a real expansion port - works with FreHD, and also with Talker/80.
-Great stuff, thanks for posting - not sure why the deep and slow voice (the default voice is actually quite a bit faster and higher in pitch), but hey, why not! :-)
+Great stuff, thanks for posting - not sure why the deep and slow voice (the default voice is actually quite a bit faster and higher in pitch), but hey, why not :-) Thanks for posting, John Dias!

 ![John Dias PocketTRS](images/pockettrs.png)